-The North, South, & Central Jersey Hardwood Experts
+The Hardwood Experts in North, South, & Central Jersey

-Having hardwood floors in your home adds incredible value and looks uniquely beautiful.
-However, there is a lot of maintenance required to keep your hardwood floors looking their best.
+Not only are hardwood floors aesthetically pleasing, but they will also add tremendous value to your home.
+However, preserving their beauty requires serious upkeep and maintenance.
 We’ve compiled this list of maintenance tips to help you maintain the quality of your hardwood floors in North, South, & Central Jersey.
 We have your best interests at heart and hope these simple measures will help you stay in love with your hardwood floors!

 Professional Wood Floor Maintenance Tips

 Keep Your Floors Clean

 Settled dust and bacteria on your floor increases the likelihood that they will get scratched quicker.
 Sweeping your floors at least every other day is an easy tactic to keep your floors clean and make sure dust doesn’t stick.
 If using a vacuum on your hardwood floors, be sure to choose a vacuum with hard floor settings and a soft brush.
 Whatever your cleaning method is, it should be done about once a week to keep the dust and dirt at bay.